eddelbuettel/ctv-hpc/HighPerformanceComputing.md

     access, and offeres several matrix operationc, PCA, sparse methods and more..
 -   The `r pkg("disk.frame")` package leverages several other packages to provide efficient access and manipulation operations for data sets that are larger than RAM.
+-   The `r pkg("arrow")` package offers the portable Apache Arrow in-memory format as well as readers for different file formats which can include support for out-of-memory processing and streaming.

 ### Easier interfaces for Compiled code